Sir John Mill, 1st Baronet

 Mill was the younger son of Lewknor Mill, of Camois Court and his wife, Cicely (or Cecily, daughter of John Crook of Southampton), and educated in the law at Gray's Inn.
 He succeeded his elder brother in 1587 and was created a baronet of Camois Court on 3 December 1619.
 He inherited the manors of Newton Bury and Fullerton.

 In 1624, Mill was elected Member of Parliament for Southampton and re-elected for the same constituency in 1625 and 1626.
-In April 1640 he was again re-elected MP for Southampton in the Short Parliament.
-He was appointed High Sheriff of Hampshire for 1627–28.
+In 1625 he was Colonel of a regiment of the Hampshire Trained Bands.
+He was appointed High Sheriff of Hampshire for 1627–28.In April 1640 he was again re-elected MP for Southampton in the Short Parliament.
+During the English Civil War he raised regiments of Horse and Foot that garrisoned Christchurch for King Charles I.